-Always say thank you!
-Everyone should be thanked.
+Always say thank-you!
+The traditionalist generation (born 1920-1946) tends not to want to be thanked for their donations.
+However, everyone should be thanked.
 Research shows that 91% of donors would appreciate a simple phone call thanking them for the donation.2 Consider:

-- 7. Does your session call everyone in January thanking them for their time, talents and treasures for the past year?
-Session members should not know the amounts given by members, only their names and phone numbers.
-This is a simple and cost-effective way to say thank you and enjoy a conversation with people in your congregation.
-You may also ask members if they have any questions about the church or what they are enjoying about the congregation.
-When donors are honestly thanked they are likely to contribute more when asked again. - 8.
-Personal, hand-written notes can be sent out with annual tax receipts. - 9.
+- 7. Does your session call everyone in January thanking them for their time, talents and treasures from the past year?
+Session members should not know the amounts given by members, only be provided with the names and phone numbers.
+This is a simple and cost effective way to say thank-you and enjoy a conversation with people in your church.
+You may also ask members what they like best about the church.
+When donors are respectively and honestly thanked they are likely to contribute more when asked again. - 8.
+Personal, hand written notes can be sent out with annual tax receipts. - 9.
 Letters thanking the congregation can include photos or stories of the impact the donation is having. - 10.
 And remember never combine a thank-you with an additional "ask."
-Never.
+Never!
 You want your thank-you to be sincere and genuine, and not seen as a way to ask for more money.

-Just as God has been abundant and generous with each one of us - we can empower the generosity that already exists in every human heart.
+Just as God has been abundant and generous with each one of us - we, in our fundraising ministry, empower the generosity that already exists in every human heart.